climateclock/climate-clock-kit/instructions/instructions.md

 <img src="makerkit/C_3.jpg" width=50%>

-- If using 3 matrix panels, connect an additional power harness to the screw terminal of the HAT.
+- If using 3 matrix panels, connect an additional power harness to the screw terminals of the HAT.
 Be certain that the fork terminals cannot come loose and cause a short circuit by touching opposite-colored wires.

-You may wish to splice the same-colored wires of both harnesses together so that a single pair of fork terminals can be used.
+  Because of the limited space at the screw terminals, you may wish to instead splice the same-colored wires of both harnesses together so that a single pair of fork terminals can be used.
+Another option is to insert the fork terminals of the second power harness into a power connector of the first power harness, and use the second power harness to power the second and third panels.

   Chain the third panel's ribbon cable in the same manner as the second.

 <img src="makerkit/C_4.jpg" width=50%><img src="makerkit/C_5.jpg" width=50%>